pyalot/webgl-heatmap/readme.md

 How to use it
 -------------

-Instanciate a new heatmap, errors can be one of:
+Instantiate a new heatmap, errors can be one of:

  * Webgl is not supported
  * No floating point texture support